bbailleux/Orange-Boosted-Bootstrap/site/content/docs/0.0/components/buttons.md

 ## Loading state

-Use spinners within buttons to indicate an action is currently processing or taking place.
-You may also swap the text out of the spinner element and utilize button text as needed.

 The loading state of a button indicates that an action is currently processing or taking place.
 This state provides feedback to users, enhancing user experience.